gravitational/teleport/CONTRIBUTING.md

-If you're interesting in working on an existing issue, such as one of the [`good-starter-issue`](https://github.com/gravitational/teleport/issues?q=is%3Aopen+is%3Aissue+label%3Agood-starter-issue), onese, simply respond to the issue and express interest in working on it.
+If you're interesting in working on an existing issue, such as one of the [`good-starter-issue`](https://github.com/gravitational/teleport/issues?q=is%3Aopen+is%3Aissue+label%3Agood-starter-issue), ones, simply respond to the issue and express interest in working on it.
 This helps other people know that the issue is active, and hopefully prevents duplicated efforts.